arafatm/arafatm.github.io/quotes.md

 > The fatal flaw in any belief system is that, it’s run by fallible human beings, who will eventually find a way to corrupt it, or pit it against other belief systems -- Nietzche

-> “Act that you use humanity, whether in your own person or in the person of any other, always at the same time as an end, never merely as a means.” -- Emmanuel Kant
+> Act that you use humanity, whether in your own person or in the person of any other, always at the same time as an end, never merely as a means. -- Emmanuel Kant

 > So trade out your map for a compass -- How Luck Happens